YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 Alternatively, the environment variable ydb_zlib_cmp_level can specify the desired compression level (in the same value range as N above) and the source server can then be started without -cmplvl.
 This has the same effect as starting it with -cmplvl specified.
 An explicitly specified value on the command line overrides any value specified by the environment variable.

 Whenever the source and receiver server connect with each other, if the source server was started with a valid non-zero compression level, they first determine whether the receiver server is running a version of YottaDB which handles compressed records and has been started with a non-zero compression level.
 Only if this is true, do they agree to use compressed journal records.
 They also verify with a test message that compression/decompression works correctly before sending any compressed journal data across.
-They automatically fall back to uncompressed mode of transmission if this test fails or if, at any point, either side detects that compression or decompression has failed.
+They automatically fall back to the uncompressed mode of transmission if this test fails or if, at any point, either side detects that compression or decompression has failed.
 That is, any runtime error in the compression/decompression logic results in uncompressed replication (thereby reducing replication throughput) but never jeopardizes the functional health of replication.

 The Source and Receiver Servers log all compression related events and/or messages in their respective logs.
 The source server also logs the length of the compressed data (in addition to the uncompressed data length) in its logfile.